 The Christopher E. Steiner Memorial Fund began in 2006, not long after Chris Steiner died from lung cancer.
-(For more information about Chris Steiner, please read his bio at History of Steiner Memorial Race).
+(For more information about Chris Steiner, please read his bio at Christopher E. Steiner).

 For most of his life, Chris enjoyed thoroughbred horse racing.
 One of his final wishes was to have some of his ashes scattered at Monmouth Park, which was one of his favorite horse racing venues.
 So one morning in 2006, we (his family) gathered on the track near the finish line and scattered his ashes.
 Afterwards, we gathered for a catered event and had our picture taken in the winner’s circle with the winning jockey and horse owner.